apache/flink/docs/ops/filesystems/index.md

 * This will be replaced by the TOC
 {:toc}

-## Built-in File Systems
+## Local File System

-Flink ships with implementations for the following file systems:

-  - **local**: This file system is used when the scheme is *"file://"*, and it represents the file system of the local machine, including any NFS or SAN drives mounted into that local file system.
+Flink has built-in support for the file system of the local machine, including any NFS or SAN drives mounted into that local file system.
+It can be used by default without additional configuration.
+Local files are referenced with the *file://* URI scheme.

+## Pluggable File Systems

+The Apache Flink project supports the following file systems:

-  - **S3**: Flink directly provides file systems to talk to Amazon S3 with two alternative implementations, `flink-s3-fs-presto` and `flink-s3-fs-hadoop`.
+  - [**Amazon S3**](./s3.html) object storage is supported by two alternative implementations: `flink-s3-fs-presto` and `flink-s3-fs-hadoop`.
   Both implementations are self-contained with no dependency footprint.

-  - **MapR FS**: The MapR file system *"maprfs://"* is automatically available when the MapR libraries are in the classpath.
+  - **MapR FS** file system adapter is already supported in the main Flink distribution under the *maprfs://* URI scheme.
+  You must provide the MapR libraries in the classpath (for example in `lib` directory).

-  - **OpenStack Swift FS**: Flink directly provides a file system to talk to the OpenStack Swift file system, registered under the scheme *"swift://"*.
+  - **OpenStack Swift FS** is supported by `flink-swift-fs-hadoop` and registered under the *swift://* URI scheme.
-  The implementation of `flink-swift-fs-hadoop` is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.
+  The implementation is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.
-  To use it when using Flink as a library, add the respective maven dependency (`org.apache.flink:flink-swift-fs-hadoop:{{ site.version }}`
+  To use it when using Flink as a library, add the respective maven dependency (`org.apache.flink:flink-swift-fs-hadoop:{{ site.version }}`).
-  When starting a Flink application from the Flink binaries, copy or move the respective jar file from the `opt` folder to the `lib` folder.

-  - **Azure Blob Storage**:
-    Flink directly provides a file system to work with Azure Blob Storage.
+  - **[Aliyun Object Storage Service](./oss.html)** is supported by `flink-oss-fs-hadoop` and registered under the *oss://* URI scheme.
+  The implementation is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.

-    This filesystem is registered under the scheme *"wasb(s)://"*.
+  - **[Azure Blob Storage](./azure.html)** is supported by `flink-azure-fs-hadoop` and registered under the *wasb(s)://* URI schemes.
-    The implementation is self-contained with no dependency footprint.
+  The implementation is based on the [Hadoop Project](https://hadoop.apache.org/) but is self-contained with no dependency footprint.

+Except **MapR FS**, you can use any of them as plugins.

+To use a pluggable file systems, copy the corresponding JAR file from the `opt` directory to a directory under `plugins` directory of your Flink distribution before starting Flink, e.g.

+{% highlight bash %}
+mkdir ./plugins/s3-fs-hadoop
+cp ./opt/flink-s3-fs-hadoop-{{ site.version }}.jar ./plugins/s3-fs-hadoop/
+{% endhighlight %}

+<span class="label label-danger">Attention</span> The plugin mechanism for file systems was introduced in Flink version `1.9` to
+support dedicated Java class loaders per plugin and to move away from the class shading mechanism.
+You can still use the provided file systems (or your own implementations) via the old mechanism by copying the corresponding JAR file into `lib` directory.

+It's encouraged to use the plugin-based loading mechanism for file systems that support it.
+Loading file systems components from the `lib` directory may be not supported in future Flink versions.

 ## HDFS and Hadoop File System support

 For all schemes where Flink cannot find a directly supported file system, it falls back to Hadoop.
 All Hadoop file systems are automatically available when `flink-runtime` and the Hadoop libraries are on the classpath.

 This way, Flink seamlessly supports all of Hadoop file systems, and all Hadoop-compatible file systems (HCFS).